Mean and Done

 • copedall — [koh ped ull] v.
 Get everyone moving on a tandem cycle in unison.

 • nestini — [ness tee nee] n.
-Cocktail made from vermouth, twigs, and bird eggs.
+Cocktail made from vermouth and twigs.

 In my previous post of these I wrote that the next one would probably be the final one for the foreseeable future.
 Here we are and so it will.